“It’s not possible!”

 - Avoid excessive force or arching in the lower back.

 Another muscle group that get’s a lot of focus in the gym, as well as in jiu-jitsu, are the lats.
 Too much tension in these muscles can lead to the shoulder blade and collar bones being pulled downwards.
-Again this leads to excessive neck tension and a shoulder joint more prone to injury.
+Again this leads to excessive neck tension and a shoulder joint more prone to aches, pains and injuries.

 To perform the lat stretch: